NEWS AND INSIGHTS FROM FINTRX

-Several indicators highlight the continuously growing trend of family offices increasing their allocations to impact focused funds and companies.
+Several indicators highlight the continuously growing trend of family offices increasing their allocations to impact-focused funds and companies.
 To understand this trend, let us begin with the overall spike in the prevalence of environmental, social and governance investing.
 As research continuously suggests that ESG investing is not only ethically responsible but fiscally advantageous, businesses, asset managers and private investment groups have been constructing their strategies and portfolios with ESG considerations.
 One common argument made by proponents of impact investing is that by tailoring strategies to include ethically responsible opportunities, investors are simultaneously establishing a more sustainable overall strategy.

-Supplementing this logical argument in support of ESG investing, is a more ethically grounded demand for responsible investment options, particularly within the family office market.
-Over the past twenty years, family offices have become the preeminent vehicle for the ultra wealthy and expanded greatly in number, partially due to a younger generation of tech moguls looking for adequate homes for their assets.
+Supplementing this logical argument in support of ESG investing is a more ethically grounded demand for responsible investment options, particularly within the family office market.
+Over the past twenty years, family offices have become the preeminent vehicle for the ultra-wealthy and expanded in number, partially because of a younger generation of tech moguls looking for adequate homes for their assets.
 This new generation of successful individuals, unlike their predecessors, were brought up with an ever-present awareness of environmental and ethical issues.
-Running alongside the nouveau-family office, are long standing multi-generational groups who, themselves are handing over the reins to a younger generation of family members.
+Running alongside the Nouveau Family Office are long-standing multi-generational groups handing over the reins to a younger generation of family members.
 The result is a tsunami of wealth reaching the hands of millennials.

 Data derived from FINTRX family office research illustrates this phenomenon results in a lower average age of decision makers within the space.
 It is apparent that this new generation of investors has a much larger appetite for impactful investments compared to their predecessors.

 FINTRX data also depicts a staggering 14% increase in global family offices explicitly seeking exposure to impactful investments since January 2018.